Home » Training for QuickBooks – List of Primary Classes » Coordinating a QuickBooks Startup or Remodel (1110/Level 2)

 Coordinating a QuickBooks Startup or Remodel (1110/Level 2)

 So, the main thing that ends up being the impact on timing and when you’re going to go in and remodel or start up a new file has to do with whether you’re going to build a new file or do a remodeling job on what you currently have.
-So there are a few things that are going to apply to either one of those scenarios so let’s say that you’ve gone through your 35-point check-up class and you’ve decided something needs to be done but you haven’t quite made up your mind whether you want to build a new file or remodel.
+So there are a few things that are going to apply to either one of those scenarios, so let’s say that you’ve gone through your 35-point check-up class and you’ve decided something needs to be done, but you haven’t quite made up your mind whether you want to build a new file or remodel.
 Hopefully, some of the things we’re going to go through today that impact timing will also impact your decision on which way you want to go – whether you want to fix up an existing file or build a new one.

-So in either scenario, the first question is, are you going to be updating QuickBooks?
-And if you’re going to be updating QuickBooks, I have a lot of people say, “Well, no, I want to fix things up, and then I’ll get the new version”.
-It really doesn’t matter, you can do it.
-Either way, we can work in your file from a structural standpoint and a cleaning-up standpoint, and so on, pretty much whatever version of QuickBooks you’re in.
+So, in either scenario, the first question is, are you going to be updating QuickBooks?
+And if you’re going to be updating QuickBooks, I have a lot of people say, “Well, no, I want to fix things up, and then I’ll get the new version.”
+It really doesn’t matter; you can do it.
+Either way, we can work on your file from a structural standpoint and a cleaning-up standpoint, and so on, pretty much whatever version of QuickBooks you’re in.
 But if you’re going to be getting a newer version of QuickBooks, go ahead and get it; bring your current file up to speed in the current version of QuickBooks.
 It’s a very easy process, and that way at least, you’ll have the latest version in front of you – and you’ll be getting familiar with it as you work through that.
 So go ahead and update your QuickBooks.

 Are you going to make any changes to your computer hardware or to your computer access or security?
-That’s probably a good idea to get that done ahead of time because there’s no point in going ahead, and, if you’re going to get a new version of QuickBooks, having to install it in your current environment when you can just do it once when you get the new stuff [computers] in place.
-So kind of think it through.
+That’s probably a good idea to get that done ahead of time because there’s no point in going ahead, and if you’re going to get a new version of QuickBooks, having to install it in your current environment when you can just do it once when you get the new stuff [computers] in place.
+So, kind of think it through.
 If that’s going to be happening, you may want to get that in place first.

 Are you going to make any changes to your access or security?
 Talk to your IT [Information Technology] people about that, in either case.